In our modern society, we are inundated with both the sale and promotion of alcohol throughout our everyday lives.

 Although lagers are more widely purchased by consumers across the full spectrum of the international marketplace, ales are preferred by the majority of independent, craft, and medium to smaller-sized beer companies because they are faster to produce without the need for the longer processing times that are commonly associated with lagers.

-Historians credit the Romans with being the earliest known civilization to practice the process of distilling alcohol and designated the finished product to be “aqua vita,” or “water of life.”
+Historians credit the Romans with being the earliest known civilisation to practice the process of distilling alcohol and designated the finished product to be “aqua vita,” or “water of life.”

 During the distillation process, water is removed which has the effect of concentrating the remaining alcohol, therefore distilled alcohol most usually has between 40 to 50% alcohol content.